-EDU 316 Methods in Teaching Math: Early Childhood & Elementary School promoting the development of critical thinking, problem solving and performance skills in mathematics.
+EDU 316 Methods in Teaching Math: Early Childhood & Elementary School

+This course is a study of the instructional strategies that assist the pre-service teacher candidate in promoting the development of critical thinking, problem solving and performance skills in mathematics.
 Supervised clinical experiences will provide opportunities for students to connect teaching theory with classroom practice.
 Prerequisite: MAT 210; EDU 301 or 305; or permission of the instructor.